gebodal/annodoc/index.md

 <span style="float:right;font-size:75%;opacity:0.5">(Not seeing a visualization above?
 See <a href="#project-goal">Project Goal</a>)</span>

 In this case, HOW TO DEAL WITH THIS.

+A MeasuredValue annotation may also require an "Attribute" to be set to indicate additional information about the stated measurement.
+These are discussed below in REFERENCE/

 ### Physical Entities